arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 ---
 title: 'Tank Level Monitoring with Opta - Application Note'

-description: "This application note describes how to monitor the level in tanks using the Arduino® Opta."
+description: "This application note describes how to monitor the level in tanks in an industrial environment using the Arduino® Opta."

 difficulty: intermediate
 tags:
   - Tank level